chilcano/mtls-apps-examples/3-caddy-sidecar/README.md

 ### V. Two-way TLS (Mutual TLS authentication).

+MTLS requires:
-MTLS requires generate a client certificate (and key-pair) installed in the Client (Chrome or any browser) certificate store and enable the Caddy TLS policy to require present a valid client certificate during the TLS handshake.
+- a client certificate (and key-pair) and be installed in the Client (Chrome or any browser) certificate store
+- enable the Caddy TLS policy to require present a valid client certificate during the TLS handshake
+- set the certificate chain (CA Root and Intermediate that issued the client certificate) in caddy to allow (Client Authentication) the client to establish secure communication.

 #### 1. Generate a client certificate.

+We are going to use the already generated client certificate and its corresponding certificate chain (root and intermediate) from previous exercise.
 ```sh
 cd ../2-hello-go/